starrbarbie13/gansta-barbie/README.md

 # gansta-barbie
-its a game for blacks people period no racism
+its a blacks person thing period no racism